kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 The data collected so far is just the beginning.
 Eventually all the partitions will be filled up quite evenly.
 Also, the overall size will grow accordingly, so we might have to introduce partitions by 10,000 - well, this is not possible at the moment, the limit is 8192, which, for a human, makes it more difficult to compute the partition a particular id is to be found.

-There are a good reasons why I chose MyISAM as database engine for these tables and not InnoDB.
+There are good reasons why I chose MyISAM as database engine for these tables and not InnoDB.
 With partitioned InnoDB tables, things are more complicated, as usual, but moving files around can be done nevertheless.
 See [Importing InnoDB Partitions in MySQL 5.6 and MariaDB 10.0/10.1](http://www.geoffmontee.com/importing-innodb-partitions-in-mysql-5-6-and-mariadb-10-010-1/)

 In case of MyISAM you can even choose which method to apply if things go wrong, `repair` or `copy`.
 The `frm` file is not touched as a rule, so there is nothing to do.
 If the data file `MYD` is different between master and slave, you best copy. `REPAIR TABLE` must copy as well, so this doesn't cost you any more time.